Table of Contents

 -

-- Polygon filling algorithms: These algorithms are used to fill in shapes with solid colors, gradients, or patterns by determining which pixels fall within the boundary of the shape.
+- Method – The most common method is the Scan Line Polygon Fill Algorithm.
+Polygon filling algorithms are used to fill in shapes with solid colors, gradients, or patterns by determining which pixels fall within the boundary of the shape.

 Use/Applications of Scan Conversion in Graphics